-AUDITOR REGISTRATION NUMBER AA2017/123
+AUDITOR REGISTRATION NUMBER: AA2017/123

-Signed at Perth on this 17th day of April 2019
+Signed at Perth on the and day of April

-Committee of Management Statement For the year ended 31 December 2018
+Committee of Management Statement

-On the 16th April 2019 at a Committee of Management meeting of the Australian Rail, Tram and Bus Industry Union, West Australian Branch (the WA Branch) the following resolution was passed in relation to the general purpose financial report for the year ended 31 December 2018:
+On the 28 March 2019 the Branch Committee of Management of the Australian Rail, Tram and Bus Industry Union, West Australian PTA Branch passed the following resolution in relation to the general purpose financial report for the year ended 31 December 2018:

-The Committee of Management declares that in its opinion:
+The Reporting unit declares that in its opinion:

-- (a) The financial statements and notes comply with the Australian Accounting Standards. - (b) The financial statements and notes comply with the reporting guidelines of the Commissioner. - (c) The financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the WA Branch for the financial year ending 31 December 2018. - (d) There are reasonable grounds to believe that the WA Branch will be able to pay its debts as and when they become due and payable. - (e) During the financial year ending 31 December 2018 and since the end of that year: - (i) meetings of the Committee of Management were held in accordance with the rules of the organisation including the rules of the WA Branch; - (ii) the financial affairs of the WA Branch have been managed in accordance with the rules of the organisation including the rules of the WA Branch; - (iii) the financial records of the WA Branch have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009
+- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with any other requirements imposed by the reporting guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisation) Act 2009 (The RO Act); - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the Reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the General Purpose Financial Report relates and since the end of that year: - meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned except that only 3 meetings were held instead of 4; and - the financial affairs of the Reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) the financial records of the Reporting unit have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009; and - (iv) where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - (v) where information has been sought in any request by a member of the reporting unit or Commissioner duly made under section 272 of the Fair Work (Registered Organisations) Act 2009 has been provided to the member or Commissioner; and - (vi) where any order for inspection of financial records has been made by the Registered Organisations Commission under section 273 of the Fair Work (Registered Organisations) Act 2009, there has been compliance. - (f) no revenue has been derived from undertaking recovery of wages activity during the reporting period.

-(the RO Act);

-- (iv) the WA Branch does not know whether its financial records have been kept, as far as practicable, in a manner consistent with each of the other reporting units of the organisation; - (v) where the information has been sought in any request by a member of the WA Branch or Commissioner duly made under section 272 of the vi. where any order for inspection of financial records has been made by the Registered Organisations Commission under section 273 of the RO Act, there has been compliance.